SCOLIOSIS

 Age

-12–14-year-old boys (this is much rarer and needs to be checked by a health professional)
+Scoliosis is most commonly seen in adolescence.
+It’s most commonly seen in girls between10-12 years old and boys between 12–14 years old (this is much rarer and needs to be checked by a health professional)

 Sex